SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/subject_tracking.md

 | **TrackingCount** | The expected number of animals to track simultaneously |

 ##### Subjects
-Events from this node are published to shared `Subjects`.
+Events from this node are published to shared `Subject`s.
-Here you set the names used for these `Subjects` to identify events for this node.
+Here you set the names used for these `Subject`s to identify events for this node.
-Each of these `Subjects` becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using the name set here.
+Each of these `Subject`s becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using the name set here.

 ###### Device event subjects
 | Subject name      | Type        | Description                   |